 What's more, in March 2020 VW added a new augmented reality process for solving complex repair problems right across its Van Centre and Authorised Repairer network.
 This should in theory mean that any big problems get solved more quickly, getting your van back on the road faster.

 We ran a long-term test on one of the first examples in the country, and the only issue we had was an occasionally inconsistent AdBlue warning light.

-The VW Crafter sets new safety standards in the large van class, with a number of innovations - including several that are only made possible by the new electro-mechincal steering system.
+The Crafter comes with a number of safety innovations - including several that are only made possible by the new electro-mechincal steering system.

 These systems include:

 - Crosswind Assist - automatically applies tiny steering corrections to counteract crosswinds, which can be particularly problematic for large, high-sided vans; this is fitted as standard on all Crafters